decke/chkcpe/TEMPLATE.md

 FreeBSD, DragonflyBSD and derivatives.

 This is an attempt to populate as many ports as possible with CPE data.
 The lists are automatically updated once a day.
-If you are a FreeBSD Ports committer or Ports maintainer this is a chance for you to help!
+If you are a FreeBSD Ports committer this is a chance for you to help!

 ### More information:
 * [https://wiki.freebsd.org/Ports/CPE](https://wiki.freebsd.org/Ports/CPE)